syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Modified line marker color

-We can also set the color for the changing lines by using `ChangedLinesMarkingLineColor` property of EditControl.
+`ChangedLinesMarkingLineColor` property helps to customize the color for the changing lines in EditControl.

 {% tabs %}